-The budget calculator draws upon the most recent available data, which in many instances is data for 2017.
-If 2017 data were unavailable, we used data from the latest available year inflated to 2017 dollars with the budget-item-appropriate inflator.
-The calculator now includes data for all 3,142 U.S. counties and county equivalents and for all 611 metropolitan areas.
+The budget calculator draws upon the most recent reliable data, which in many instances is data for 2020.
+If 2020 data were unavailable, we used data from the latest available year inflated to 2020 dollars with the budget-item-appropriate inflator.
+The calculator now includes data for all 3,142 U.S. counties and county equivalents and for all 613 metropolitan areas.
 Previous versions of the calculator did not include county-level data; they included data for the metropolitan areas along with data for rural (nonmetropolitan) areas by state.
 Other specific changes to the methodology of individual components of the family budget calculator are noted within the description of each component.

 Definitions of families